 Glasgow Insurance Company, Glasgow, Missouri, Books, 1855-1870, (C2313)

+The collection contains records of a Glasgow, Missouri, business.
 Weston Birch was secretary and Thomas Shackelford was president of the company.
-Volume 1, Steamboat cargo book, 1855-1856, also includes Tatum and Hutchinson general store records, 1868-1870.
-Volume 2, Record book: cargo, insurance, destination and names of steamers.
-Later used by Weston F. Birch & Son banking house, 1868-1869.
+Volume 1, Steamboat cargo book, 1855-1856 also includes Tatum and Hutchinson general store records, 1868-1870.
+Volume 2, Record book, lists cargo, insurance destination and names of steamers.
+The books were later used by Weston F. Birch & Son banking house 1868-1869.

 Graham, Elmer, Ferry License, 1897, (C2939)